 (LFG): Johnson Fistel Investigates Proposed Sale of Archaea Energy Inc.; Are Shareholders Getting a Fair Deal?

-/EIN News/ -- SAN DIEGO, Nov.
-24, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Archaea Energy Inc. (NYSE: LFG) breached their fiduciary duties in connection with the proposed sale of the Company to BP plc (NYSE: BP).
+SAN DIEGO, Nov.
+24, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Archaea Energy Inc. LFG breached their fiduciary duties in connection with the proposed sale of the Company to BP plc BP.

 On October 17, 2022, Archaea Energy announced it will be acquired by BP plc in an all-cash transaction.
 Under the agreement terms, BP plc will acquire the company for $26 per share.